umihico/minigun-requests/README.md

 ![demo](/images/demo.gif)![flowchart](/images/flowchart.png)
 ### Performance Examples
 + 6911 requests to get all stock prices from www.nasdaq.com in 72 seconds
-+ 10000 requests to get new questions from www.stackoverflow.com in 142 seconds
++ 34453 requests to get all available rental names in tokyo from www.suumo.jp in 201 seconds
-+ 34453 requests to get all available rentals in tokyo from www.suumo.jp in 201 seconds
++ 100000 requests to get new question titles from www.stackoverflow.com in 81 seconds
 ## Getting Started
 ### Installing
 ```python